 You need to keep your accounting records for 6 years.

 Should I be using the ‘10% Wear and Tear’ or ‘Renewals’ accounting method with my rented property accounts?

 This accounting method will need to be determined depending on whether you have ‘furnished’, ‘partly furnished’ or ‘unfurnished’ let property, and there are specific accounting rules on when each accounting method should be used.

 This is quite often an area that businesses fall short on and also a fairly sensitive area in regard to HMRC.
 Please get in touch to discuss this further.

 There are benefits and non benefits to including a car in the company accounts, however it generally follows that it will be more expensive for you to have a car in a Ltd company set of accounts, due to the ‘Benefit in Kind’ taxes arising from it.
 It depends upon the circumstances so please get in touch for further clarification.

 A lot of businesses are now considering cloud accounting software as an option.
-We can advise and support you in making the right decision.
-We work with most online cloud accounting software providers so know what is available and the pros and cons of each.
+I can advise and support you in making the right decision.
+I work with most online cloud accounting software providers so know what is available and the pros and cons of each.

 They may want to inspect your accounting records at any time.
 The number of investigations has increased dramatically since there has been the need to claw back more income tax receipts, and they have the power to interrogate your accounts going back over a number of years.
 You should be keeping your business accounts and tax records for at least 6 years, and the more organised they are the better.